MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 *   To scroll, use your trackpad or mouse wheel, or fling with your mouse pointer.

 Some notes on screencasts:
 *   Screencasts only display page content.
-Transparent portions of the screencast represent device interfaces, such as the Microsoft Edge address bar, the Windows 10 or later taskbar, and the Windows 10 or later keyboard.
+Transparent portions of the screencast represent device interfaces, such as the Microsoft Edge Address bar, the Windows 10 or later taskbar, and the Windows 10 or later keyboard.
 *   Screencasts negatively affect frame rates.
 Disable screencasting while measuring scrolls or animations to get a more accurate picture of the performance of your page.
 *   If your host device screen locks, the content of your screencast disappears.
 Unlock your host device screen to automatically resume the screencast.